channel-io/bezier-react/.changeset/pretty-balloons-visit.md

 '@channel.io/bezier-react': minor
 ---

-Focus on the clear button when tab is pressed
+Focus on the clear button in `TextField` component when tab is pressed.